Clients

 }

-For Maven users, the following dependency is sufficient (it will include the other two as transitive dependencies):
+For Maven users, the following dependency is sufficient.
+It will use two transitive Jolokia dependencies:

 <dependency>